nodejs/node/doc/api/http.md

 added: v0.3.4
 -->

-The HTTP Agent is used for pooling sockets used in HTTP client requests.
+The HTTP `Agent` is used for pooling sockets used in HTTP client requests.

-The HTTP Agent also defaults client requests to using `Connection: keep-alive`.
+The HTTP `Agent` also defaults client requests to using `Connection: keep-alive`.
 If no pending HTTP requests are waiting on a socket to become free the socket is closed.
-This means that Node.js's pool has the benefit of keep-alive when under load but still does not require developers to manually close the HTTP clients using KeepAlive.
+This means that Node.js's pool has the benefit of HTTP Keep-Alive when under load but still does not require developers to manually close HTTP clients when using this option.

-If you opt into using HTTP KeepAlive, you can create an Agent object with that flag set to `true`.
+If you opt into using HTTP Keep-Alive, you can create an `Agent` instance, providing `{ keepAlive: true }` among the constructor options.
 (See the [constructor options][].)
-Then, the Agent will keep unused sockets in a pool for later use.
+The `Agent` will then keep unused sockets in a pool for later use.
 They will be explicitly marked so as to not keep the Node.js process running.
-However, it is still a good idea to explicitly [`destroy()`][] KeepAlive agents when they are no longer in use, so that the Sockets will be shut down.
+However, it is still a good idea to explicitly [`destroy()`][] HTTP Keep-Alive agents when they are no longer in use, so that the Sockets will be shut down.

-Sockets are removed from the agent's pool when the socket emits either a `'close'` event or a special `'agentRemove'` event.
+Sockets are removed from the `Agent`'s pool when the socket emits either a `'close'` event or a special `'agentRemove'` event.
 This means that if you intend to keep one HTTP request open for a long time and don't want it to stay in the pool you can do something along the lines of: